Chinchilla7/web-scraping/README.md

 Packages needed for this repo are beautfiulsoup from bs4, pandas, and requests.

-Using beautifulsoup to perform different search functionanlities on the html we pulled from the get request.
+Using beautifulsoup to perform different search functionalities on the html we pulled from the get request.

 soup.find_all is a function of beautiful soup that searches through the entire html file for the 2 arguments: tag name and class, returning all data with those parameters.